Jay-the-scientist/jay-the-scientist/README.md

 My work spans machine learning, generative AI, data analytics, IoT systems, embedded development, and cloud technologies — with projects ranging from RAG-based AI assistants and predictive models to environmental monitoring systems and Arduino-based hardware.

-I hold a master's degree in Internet of Things & Internet Technologies and a bachelor's degree in Computer Technology, with additional training in data science, solar technology and cybersecurity.
+I completed the requirements for my master's degree in Internet of Things & Internet Technologies pending conferral in December 2026 and hold a bachelor's degree in computer technology, with additional training in data science, solar technology and cybersecurity.

 ## 🛠️ Technical Skills